SashaNasonova/burnSeverity/README.md

 Methodology: https://catalogue.data.gov.bc.ca/dataset/fire-burn-severity-same-year

-The burn severity products can be generated either using the Jyputer Notebook (BurnSeverity_Mapping.ipynb) or the Python script (main_PartB.py).
-I recommend that first time users getting started with the Jyputer Notebook, especially if the goal is to map fewer than 10 fires at once.
+The burn severity products can be generated either using the Jupyter Notebook (BurnSeverity_Mapping.ipynb) or the Python script (main_PartB.py).
+I recommend that first time users begin with the Jupyter Notebook implementation, especially if the goal is to map fewer than 10 fires at once.

 ## Google Earth Engine Registration
 Please follow the instructions in Getting_Started_with_GEE.md.